lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-5.1.1.4"}

-This is used by the EE to indicate specific certificate profiles, e.g., when requesting a new certificate or a certificate request template, see {{sect-5.3.19.16}}.
+This is used by the EE to indicate specific certificate profiles, e.g., when requesting a new certificate or a certificate request template; see {{sect-5.3.19.16}}.

 ~~~~ asn.1
   id-it-certProfile OBJECT IDENTIFIER ::= {id-it 21}